Interference to wireless apparatus at home

 Although no-one can guarantee an entirely fault free service, your provider should be working hard to maintain the level of service they promised.
 See our guide to mobile phone service faults and problems.

 Some people use mobile repeaters to improve mobile network coverage.
 They are also known as boosters, enhancers or amplifiers.
-Read more about mobile repeaters.
+Read more about mobile repeaters from our archive.

 The quality and range of Wi-Fi is affected by several things, particularly congestion, where nearby devices are using the same part of the spectrum.
 It can sometimes be resolved by switching channels.
 Check your apparatus user guide for more information.